Neue Slowenische Kunst: NSK State

-Since 1991, the NSK has claimed to be a sovereign state of sorts, a claim similar to that of micronations.
+Since 1991, the NSK has claimed to be a sovereign state of sorts.
 As such, displays of its members' work are performed under the guise of an embassy, or a territory of the supposed state.
 Since 1994, the NSK has maintained consulates in several cities, including Umag, Croatia.
 It has also issued passports and postage stamps.

 NSK passports are considered an art project.
 As such, they are not valid for travel.
+Laibach's 2006 album Volk, which consisted of songs based on national anthems, included a national anthem of NSK, an arrangement of the Laibach song "The Great Seal".

 In 2010, the first NSK Citizens Congress was held in Berlin.
 It was followed by a "NSK Rendez-Vous" in Lyon, France, where Alexei Monroe revealed NSK's aim : to make people "aware that totalitarianism isn't a discrete historical phenomenon which went on from 1933 to 1989 and then it's over so let's have a nice triumph of liberal democracy".
 On 26 February 2011, another "NSK Rendez-Vous" took place in London.
 In 2012, yet another "NSK Rendez-Vous" was set to take place in New York City's Museum of Modern Art.

 2017 saw NSK set up a pavilion at the Venice Biennale where Slavoj Žižek stated that "the uniqueness of NSK is this idea of the 'stateless state'.